SimonAltmannshofer/CarND-Capstone/README.md

     - ssdv2tl .. was trained with simulator data only (not used)
     - ssdv2tl_srb ... was trained with all three datasets (used for both, simulator and test-lot)
 - Both models were created with Tensorflow 1.12 which is too new for *Carla*.
-- WE HAVE TO DO THE TRAINING AGAIN WITH TENSORFLOW 1.3
+- WE HAVE TO DO THE TRAINING AGAIN WITH TENSORFLOW 1.3 (probably in the Udacity-Project-Workspace)

 Make sure that you have access to CUDA capable GPU (at least for the actual training):
 ```